llvm/llvm-blog-www/content/posts/2023-11-20-tools-for-learning-llvm-tablegen.md

 TableGen source code.

-You would write these backends either in C++ within the TableGen compiler, or as an external backend using the compiler’s
+You would write these backends either in C++ within the TableGen compiler, or as an external backend using the compiler's
 [JSON output](https://godbolt.org/z/vre845e77) (`--dump-json`).
 So you can use any language with a JSON parser (such as [Python](https://github.com/llvm/llvm-project/blob/main/llvm/utils/TableGen/jupyter/sql_query_backend.ipynb)).

 # There is TableGen and There Are Things Built With TableGen

 This is more a mindset than a tool.
-It’s summed up best by a quote from the [documentation](https://llvm.org/docs/TableGen/index.html#tablegen-deficiencies):
+It is summed up best by a quote from the [documentation](https://llvm.org/docs/TableGen/index.html#tablegen-deficiencies):

 > Despite being very generic, TableGen has some deficiencies that have been